egonw/SARS-CoV-2-Queries/docs/sparql/compareViruses.code.md

   </tr>
   <tr>
     <td><a href="https://scholia.toolforge.org/Q278567">SARSr-CoV</a> (<a href="http://www.wikidata.org/entity/Q278567">edit</a>)</td>
-    <td><a href="https://scholia.toolforge.org/Q52571074">Identification and characterization of novel neutralizing epitopes in the receptor-binding domain of SARS-CoV spike protein: revealing the critical antigenic determinants in inactivated SARS-CoV vaccine.</a> (<a href="http://www.wikidata.org/entity/Q52571074">edit</a>)</td>
+    <td><a href="https://scholia.toolforge.org/Q39593044">Identification and Characterization of Three Novel Small Interference RNAs That Effectively Down-Regulate the Isolated Nucleocapsid Gene Expression of SARS Coronavirus</a> (<a href="http://www.wikidata.org/entity/Q39593044">edit</a>)</td>
   </tr>
   <tr>
     <td><a href="https://scholia.toolforge.org/Q278567">SARSr-CoV</a> (<a href="http://www.wikidata.org/entity/Q278567">edit</a>)</td>
-    <td><a href="https://scholia.toolforge.org/Q39593044">Identification and characterization of three novel small interference RNAs that effectively down-regulate the isolated nucleocapsid gene expression of SARS coronavirus</a> (<a href="http://www.wikidata.org/entity/Q39593044">edit</a>)</td>
+    <td><a href="https://scholia.toolforge.org/Q52571074">Identification and characterization of novel neutralizing epitopes in the receptor-binding domain of SARS-CoV spike protein: revealing the critical antigenic determinants in inactivated SARS-CoV vaccine.</a> (<a href="http://www.wikidata.org/entity/Q52571074">edit</a>)</td>
   </tr>
   <tr>
     <td><a href="https://scholia.toolforge.org/Q278567">SARSr-CoV</a> (<a href="http://www.wikidata.org/entity/Q278567">edit</a>)</td>